Sv443-Network/UserUtils/docs.md

 Executes a callback and/or resolves the returned Promise when the DOM has finished loading.
 Immediately executes/resolves if the DOM is already loaded.

-This alleviates the problem of the `DOMContentLoaded` event only being fired once and if you missed it, you're out of luck and can't really be certain.
+This alleviates the problem of the [`DOMContentLoaded` event](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event) only being fired once and if you missed it, you can't really be certain and have to fall back to something like [`document.readyState === "complete"`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState#value), which could happen at a much later point in time than `DOMContentLoaded`.

 <details><summary><b>Example - click to view</b></summary>